Lekhnath Paudyal: Chariot procession

 On 4 January 1955, the Nepalese poetic society presented their compliments to the poet by placing him on a ratha (chariot).
 The poet had just turned seventy years few days ago.
 The chariot was pulled from Thamel to an ancient round tree in Tundikhel by thousands of admirers of the poet.
 King Tribhuvan also presented his compliments.
-The then prime minister Matrika Prasad Koirala, Mahakabi Laxmi Prasad Devkota, playwright Balkrishna Sama, poet Siddhicharan Shrestha, the them home minister Tanka Prasad Acharya, American priest Fr.
+The then prime minister Matrika Prasad Koirala, Mahakabi Laxmi Prasad Devkota, playwright Balkrishna Sama, poet Siddhicharan Shrestha, the then home minister Tanka Prasad Acharya, American priest Fr.
 Moran were some of the intellectuals who pulled the chariot.
 The wheels of the chariot was engraved with Satyam Shivam Sundaram.
 A team of four different Scouts unit, eight women cavalry, and a military musical troupe accompanied the procession.
 Yugkabi Siddicharan Shrestha was the organizer of the event.
 Playwright Balakrishna Sama, Laxmi Prasad Devkota, Rudra Raj Pandey, Dr. Yadav Prasad Pant, Chittadhar Hridaya and others writers praised Paudyal during the event.
 On behalf of His Majesty's Government, a bag of Rs.
 5,000 was presented to the poet who immediately donated it to Nepal Shikshya Parisadh.
 This chariot procession is considered as a unique and unprecedented event in the history of Nepali literature.